| Learn to

 Exercise A: Circle the correct verb form in the following sentences.

-1. Grace could not imagine (to wear) (wearing) her hair in curlers when she leaves the house.
+1. Grace could not imagine (to wear) (wearing) her hair in curlers when she left the house.

 2. Mark agreed (to wash) (washing) the dishes after supper.